Azure/azure-powershell/src/ConnectedVMware/README.md

   - from: swagger-document
     where: $.definitions.VICredential.properties.password
     transform: $.format = "password"
-  # Rename MetadataName in *-Az*HybridIdentityMetadata as Name
-  # Set MetadataName as the alias of Name in *-Az*HybridIdentityMetadata
-  - where:
-      subject: HybridIdentityMetadata
-      parameter-name: MetadataName
-    set:
-      parameter-name: Name
-      alias: MetadataName
   # Rename Name in *-Az*MachineExtension as VirtualMachineName
   - where:
       subject: MachineExtension